pippyn/icloud3/iCloud3 Readme.md

 **gps_accuracy_threshold**

 (integer)(Optional) iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
 This setting defines the accuracy threshold in meters for a location updates.
 This allows more precise location monitoring and fewer false positive zone changes.
-If the gps_accuracy is above this threshold, another location update will be retried in 2 minute
+If the gps_accuracy is above this threshold, a location update will be retried in 2 minutes to see if the accuracy has improved.
+This will be tried 5 times, after Wich, the n

 Default value: 1000